top of page

-Systematic reviews of spiritual care training for health professionals find that training increases leaders’ ability to recognize spirituality, integrate it into care, and communicate more effectively with patients, which are mechanisms linked to better holistic outcomes.
+Systematic reviews of spiritual care training for health professionals find that training increases leaders’ ability to recognize spirituality, integrate it into care, and communicate more effectively with patients.
+These are mechanisms linked to better holistic outcomes

 5-Day Reset